Our Mission and History

 Board of Directors

 DANB’s Board of Directors includes nine directors.
-Directors are nominated by the American Dental Assistants Association (3 directors), American Dental Association (2 directors), the American Association of Dental Boards (1 director), and American Dental Education Association (1 director).
-There is also one director who is a DANB certificant and one director who is a member of the public.
+Directors are nominated by the American Dental Assistants Association, American Dental Association, American Association of Dental Boards, American Dental Education Association, other DANB stakeholder organizations, and at-large DANB certificants.
+There is also one director who is a member of the public.

 Lois Bell, CDA, CPFDA, CRFDA, CDIPC, MADAA, was elected to DANB’s Board of Directors in August 2016 and is serving her second three-year term.
 DANB’s Board elected Ms. Bell from a slate of qualified nominees provided by the American Dental Assistants Association (ADAA).